 - 十九世纪哲学 (黑格尔、尼采尤是)

-- “Phänomenologie des chronischen Schmerzes und ihre Auswirkungen auf die Medizin,” in Leid und Schmerz: Konzeptionelle Annäherungen und medizinethische Implikationen, ed. by Giovanni Maio, Claudia Bozzaro, and Tobias Eichinger.
-Freiburg: Verlag Karl Alber, 2015.
+- “Phänomenologie des chronischen Schmerzes und ihre Auswirkungen auf die Medizin,” in G. Maio, C. Bozzaro, and T. Eichinger (eds.), Leid und Schmerz: Konzeptionelle Annäherungen und medizinethische Implikationen.
+Freiburg: Verlag Karl Alber, 180-202, 2015.

 - “William James y Edmund Husserl.
-Sobre la horizonticidad de la experiencia.”
-Trans. into Spanish by Pedro Agustín Medei.
-Escritos de Filosofía, 2014, No. 2, pp. 93–118.
+Sobre la horizonticidad de la experiencia” (Trans. into Spanish by Pedro Agustín Medei).
+Escritos de Filosofía, No. 2, 93–118, 2014.

-- “On Nietzsche’s Genealogy and Husserl’s Genetic Phenomenology: The Case of Suffering”.
-In Nietzsche and Phenomenology ed. by C. Daigle and E. Boublil, Indiana University Press, 2013, pp. 44–60.
+- “On Nietzsche’s Genealogy and Husserl’s Genetic Phenomenology: The Case of Suffering,” in C. Daigle and E. Boublil (eds.), Nietzsche and Phenomenology, Bloomington: Indiana University Press, 44–60, 2013.

 - “The Question of Ethics in Heidegger’s Being and Time”.
-In Existential Philosophy and Ethics ed. by H. Feger and M. Hackel, Berlin: Walter de Gruyter, 2013, pp.313–328
+In Existential Philosophy and Ethics ed. by H. Feger and M. Hackel, Berlin: Walter de Gruyter, 313–328, 2013.

 - The Origins of the Horizon in Husserl’s Phenomenology.
 Dordrecht/New York: Springer (Contributions to Phenomenology, Vol. 67), 2012.